-The Risk Owners assess and score their respective risks on two bases - 'Inherent' and 'Residual'.
-For most Risks, each basis is scored using 1:10 return period (10% probability of occurrence in the next 12 months).
+The Risk Owners initially assess and score their respective risks on an Inherent basis i.e. the impact of the risk when the risk treatments that would prevent the risk the risk from occurring are not applied systematically.
+For most Risks, the Inherent risk is scored using 1:10 return period (10% probability of occurrence in the next 12 months).
 However, there are some exceptions to this, notably the Catastrophe Risks which are assessed using a longer return period.